Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

-In \methodnospace, we apply EI to each discretized candidate $x_i \in \{x_s\}$ in the design space, producing a parallel set of acquisition scores $\text{EI}(x_i)$.
+A typical EI serves as the fallback acquisition strategy, with details provided in \autoref{sec:pre}.
+We apply EI to each discretized candidate $x_i \in \{x_s\}$ in the design space, producing a parallel set of acquisition scores $\text{EI}(x_i)$.
 These scores are then combined with the values generated by the neural acquisition function (\texttt{naf}) to form the final acquisition values used for decision-making.
 The weighting between \texttt{naf} and EI is dynamically adjusted based on a novelty-aware mechanism, described in the following section, ensuring robustness when encountering out-of-distribution users.